Skip to main content

 electronics

-One problem that arises from this is the often associated increasing complexity of the value chains.
-In addition, these are currently often at their limit in terms of capacity, are distributed globally and thus increase the demands on planning and control.
-Challenging new start-up projects are no longer the exception, but have become and are becoming the rule due to these requirements.
-These changes naturally affect the entire industry, but especially companies in the electronics sector.
-The growth dynamic is only being slowed down by the increasingly noticeable international shortage of skilled workers.
+One problem that arises from this is the often associated increase in the complexity of value chains.
+These chains are currently often operating at capacity limits, are globally distributed, and thus increase the demands on planning and control.
+Challenging new project launches are no longer the exception, but have become the norm due to these requirements.
+These changes naturally affect the entire industry, but particularly companies in the electronics sector.
+The growth momentum is only being slowed by the increasingly noticeable international shortage of skilled workers.

-This is not only known to industry insiders, this process is also becoming more and more common outside the industry and is seen as an integral part of the production and development process.
-Therefore, machines, systems or even entire plants travel to various destinations in Europe and Asia.
-Some of these also include locations that were previously considered exotic and were not considered as an option.
-One of the most important tasks in this matter is definitely anticipating the massive cost and competitive pressure.
-However, it is no longer enough at BEST COST locations to produce exclusively with systems that have a high manual work content.
-Highly automated machines and systems must also be included in the relocation considerations in order to ensure a competitive production process at a world-class level.
+Relocating machinery and equipment has become standard practice in the electronics industry.
+This is not only known to industry insiders; the process is becoming increasingly common outside the sector as well, and is seen as an integral part of the production and development process.
+As a result, machines, equipment, or even entire factories are being moved to various destinations in Europe and Asia.
+In some cases, these locations were previously considered exotic and not even considered as options.
+One of the most important challenges in this area is undoubtedly anticipating the massive cost and competitive pressures.

 nice to meet you